lneuendorf/oline-run-blocking-grades/README.md

 Then, in the notebook interface, select the kernel named **nfl-oline**.

 ### Step 5: Add the "data" folder
-Place the unedited 2025 NFL Big Data Bowl competition data in a folder named "data" at the root level of the project.
+Place the unedited 2025 NFL Big Data Bowl competition data in a folder named 'data/raw' at the root level of the project.

 ---